populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 ## Genis Garcia Erill & Renzo Balboa

+## Program

+- Read genotype data into R and apply R functions to estimate F<sub>ST</sub>.
+- Use F<sub>ST</sub> in windows across the genome and Manhattan plots to detect local signatures of natural selection.
+- Interpret and discuss the results from both analyses in a biological context.

-## Aims
+## Learning Objectives

 - Learn to estimate F<sub>ST</sub> between population pairs using genotype data.
 - Learn to interpret F<sub>ST</sub> estimates in relation to processes of population divergence.
 - Learn to visualise local F<sub>ST</sub> across the genome and identify candidate genes under selection.

-## Outline
+## Recommended Reading

-- Read genotype data into R and apply R functions to estimate F<sub>ST</sub> from the genotypes.
-- Use F<sub>ST</sub> in windows across the genome and Manhattan plots to detect local signatures of natural selection.
-- Interpret and discuss the results from both analyses in a biological context.
+Chapter 4 - Population Subdivision (pp. 59-76).

+In: Nielsen, R. and Slatkin, M. (2013). _An Introduction to Population Genetics: Theory and Applications_.
+Sinauer.

 ## Data and setup

-For this exercise, we will use the same dataset that was used on Monday for [analysing population structure](https://github.com/populationgenetics/exercises/blob/master/Population_structure/ExerciseStructure_2022.md).
+For this exercise, we will use the same dataset that was used on Monday for [inferring population structure](https://github.com/populationgenetics/exercises/blob/master/Population_structure/ExerciseStructure_2023.md).
 The following commands will create a new folder and copy the dataset to that new folder, but you are free to work in the `structure` folder that you created in the last exercise (in which case, you can skip the following commands).